 My Ball Python Hasn't Eaten for Awhile.
 What Can I Do to Get Him to Eat?

-If you've already explored the reasons for why your ball python isn't eating (and made any possible changes including the kind of prey offered or increased the temperature in the enclosure), there are a number of things you can do to get your snake to eat.
+If you've already explored the reasons for why your ball python isn't eating (and make any possible changes including the kind of prey offered or increased the temperature in the enclosure), there are some things you can do to get your snake to eat.
 But make sure you are feeding your snake in a feeding container (separate from his regular enclosure) and are covering that container with a towel to prevent your snake from being distracted while he should be eating.

 First, if you recently acquired your ball python and he hasn't eaten for you yet make sure you are feeding the same kind of prey item as the previous owner, pet store, or breeder where you got your snake from.
-As I stated previously, subtle changes in the prey can deter a snake from wanting to eat it.
+Subtle changes in the prey can deter a snake from wanting to eat it.